The Writing Program

 Guidance for international/ESOL students: All WRIT-100 professors will be able to provide the support that international student writers need.
 But if you need extra help in the English language (or think you might), or need a professor who has training working with students for whom English is not a first language, look for sections taught by Profs.
 Kao, Smout, or Ruiz.
 Each term, one or two sections will be appropriate for ESOL students.
 Visit also our page with Resources for International Student Writers.

 Guidance for one-year visitors: One-year visitors hoping to take WRIT 100 must wait until first-year students, who are here for the full four years, have been accommodated.
 One-year visitors are encouraged to contact the professor teaching a winter term WRIT 100 with open spaces directly, or to enroll in English 201 if it is offered.

 Guidance for sophomores and transfer students who have not taken college writing: You are unlikely to be exempted from the requirement without a college writing course.
 When you register for a section of the Writing Seminar for First-Years (WRIT 100), you will be placed on the waitlist because you are not a first-year student.
-Please see the Director of the Writing Program or the chair of the English Department immediately in order to gain admission to a First-Year Writing Seminar section.
+Please see the Director of the Writing Program immediately in order to gain admission to a First-Year Writing Seminar section.
 You may have to wait until winter term.